amirfhg/LLM_LitReview/README.md

 3. The target paper's research question.
 4. Metadata of the target paper's references.

-The preparation of training data and the structure of each observation for fine-tuning can be found in 'prepare_finetuning_dataset.py' in this repository.
+The preparation of training data and its strucure can be found in 'prepare_finetuning_dataset.py' in this repository.

 # Evaluation Strategy
 We must develop and rely on a set of evaluation benchmarks to track the progress we make in improving foundation models' capabilities to generate academic literature reviews.